yaswanthteja/Python_Resources/Python _Basic _Questions_1.md

 ## 65 What Is the Output Of: Print(__name__)?
 Justify Your Answer.
 __name__ is a special variable that holds the name of the current module.
 Program execution starts from main or code with 0 indentations.
 Thus, __name__ has a value __main__ in the above case.
 If the file is imported from another module, __name__ holds the name of this module.

+## 66  What is the Lambda function?
+A lambda function is a type of anonymous function.
+This function can take as many parameters as you want, but just one statement.

+## 67. Why Lambda is used in Python?
+Lambda is typically utilized in instances where an anonymous function is required for a short period of time.
+Lambda functions can be applied in two different ways:

+Assigning Lambda functions to a variable
+Wrapping Lambda function into another function

+## 68 Differentiate between deep and shallow copy.
+When a new instance type is formed, a shallow copy is used to maintain the values that were copied in the previous instance.
+Shallow copy is used to copy reference pointers in the same way as values are copied.
+These references refer to the original objects, and any modifications made to any member of the class will have an impact on the original copy.
+Shallow copy enables faster program execution and is dependent on the size of the data being utilized.

+Deep copy is a technique for storing previously copied values.
+The reference pointers to the objects are not copied during deep copy.
+It creates a reference to an object and stores the new object that is referenced to by another object.
+The changes made to the original copy will have no effect on any subsequent copies that utilize the item.
+Deep copy slows down program performance by creating many copies of each object that is called.